Installation and SetupInstallation - Each User Installation - Multi-user Language Translations Personalize Your Templates

 Keep in mind that the "inventory" in your supermarket might be paperwork forms, or medical supplies, or anything else that can be stored.

 Longhand illustration of what is really happening in a lean supermarket

 A value stream mapping supermarket is often the best way to control the flow of production between two processes that can't be integrated into a single Continuous Flow Process Box, for reasons like:

-Even though some of the above things might be changed in the long term, we often need to work with "the way things are now" - and a Supermarket is a great way to create a relationship that is close to flow between two decoupled processes.
+Even though some of the above things might be changed in the long term, we often need to work with "the way things are now" and a Supermarket is a great way to create a relationship that is close to flow between two decoupled processes.

 Common abbreviated notation for a Supermarket

 Or even more abbreviated

 Notice that the open slots of the VSM supermarket always face the upstream supplier to whom the supermarket belongs.

 A kanban is any signaling device that gives authorization and the minimal instructions needed: